EmmanuelCollegeStudentUnion/ecsu-web/content/welfare/drugs_and_alcohol.md

 title: Drugs and Alcohol
 ---

-If either you or a friend are having any sort of drug or alcohol related problems there are lots of sources of support and information available.&gt;You can always talk to your tutor or the College Nurse about any issues which may be concerning you.<br/><br/>    You can also approach the University Counselling Service.<br/><br/>There are many different national and local organisations that you can contact confidentially for information or support on dependency issues.
+If either you or a friend are having any sort of drug or alcohol related problems there are lots of sources of support and information available.&gt;You can always talk to your tutor or the College Nurse about any issues which may be concerning you.
+You can also approach the University Counselling Service.There are many different national and local organisations that you can contact confidentially for information or support on dependency issues.

 ## Drinkline